shreyansh-tyagi/SQL-queries/README.md

-go through 'ALL SQL QUERIES FROM FIRST TO END' file to know about working of all sql queries.
+click on 'SQL QUERIES FROM STARTING TO END' to know queries from very basic to advance and also creating procedure and function in sql language